JAndrassy/Regulator/README.md

 * WebServer.ino - JSON data for the web pages with optional serving of static web page files and csv files from SD card or SPIFFS
 * Blynk.ino - control from everywhere with Blynk

-### Symo Hybrid Battery
-* BattSett.ino - SunSpec Modbus storage control
-* SusCalib.ino - at 9 am sends 'calibration disable' for 3 hours

 ### Special
 * ConsumptionMeter.ino - take data from secondary Fronius Smart Meter measuring this heater's consumption.
 Value is only logged to csv for evaluation (charts in Calc).
 It is an alternative to WemoInsight.ino.
 * WemoInsight.ino - functions to access Belkin WiFi switch.
 Can be used as an alternative to ConsumptionMeter.ino.
 * Balboa.ino - defers hot tub heating if overall household consumption exceeds PV inverter's limit

+### Removed
+these are available in the git history:
+* ExtHeater.ino - external/extension heater for additional consumption of surplus power
+* BattSett.ino - SunSpec Modbus storage control
+* SusCalib.ino - at 9 am sends 'calibration disable' for 3 hours

 ### Web interface